ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Failure modes
 ~~~~~~~~~~~~~

-- False-positive: Introduce changes, that were not made
+- False-positive: Introduce changes that were not made
    - Risk: Erroneous code, documentation, configuration
    - Mitigation: Code review.
-- False-negative: Do not track changes, that were made
+- False-negative: Do not track changes that were made
-   - Risk: Loose time invested.
+   - Risk: Lose time invested.
    - Mitigation: Code review.

 ``rustdoc``